dbomoto/web-dev-helper/README.md

 ### HOW TO USE
 #### Subject to change
-1. Load web-dev-helper on <script> or via npm(to be developed)
+1. Load web-dev-helper via <script>, do not write anything on the body.
+Inputs
+2.
-2. Helpe will automatically adjust the environment ( ideally )
+3. Helper will automatically adjust the environment ( ideally )

+### CURRENTLY IN DEVELOPMENT
+1. Main tool interface and display area.